 "True but at least things can't get any crazier," Foster said.
 They both jumped at the sound of a woman yelling.

 Thompson groaned, "well done Foster."
 They both ran towards the source of the noise.
 They stopped at a door.
 Thompson fiddled with the panel on the side, after a few attempts the door opened.

 They rushed inside the room but found it empty.
 More yelling was heard from one of the rooms.
 Thompson glanced at Foster nervously as he pulled out a phaser, Foster did the same.
 They rushed towards the door.

 The two of them stared in shock as it opened.
-Jessie was now against the wall, struggling to get away while James was holding her.
+Jessie was against the wall, struggling to get away while James blocked her way.